badetitou/badetitou.github.io/misc/_posts/2020-06-19-Download music.md

 It shows how easy it is to use Pharo with other programming languages
     and I hope it will help you to create many super cool projects.

-> **I REMIND YOU THAT THIS WORK MIGHT NOT LEGAL SO CONSIDER IT ONLY AS AN EXAMPLE!**
+> **I REMIND YOU THAT THIS WORK MIGHT NOT BE LEGAL SO CONSIDER IT ONLY AS AN EXAMPLE!**